skip to primary navigation skip to content

 Islands students should apply for funding support from the relevant government department.
 You may be asked to complete a financial guarantee before starting the PGCE.

 Overseas students are not usually eligible for tuition fee support.
-Your College will ask you to complete a financial guarantee before starting the PGCE, and you may be asked to provide evidence to show that you are ablgure to follow shorte to pay your fees in full and support yourself for the duration of the course.
+Your College will ask you to complete a financial guarantee before starting the PGCE, and you may be asked to provide evidence to show that you are able to pay your fees in full and support yourself for the duration of the course.

 Training Bursary & Scholarships

-Home trainees on certain Secondary PGCE courses are eligible to receive a government bursary.
+Home students on certain Secondary PGCE courses are eligible to receive a government bursary.

-Further details of both bursaries and scholarships are available of the DfE 'Get into Teaching' website
+Further details of both bursaries and scholarships are available on the DfE 'Get into Teaching' website